2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/001_Introduction.md

 This means that types are inferred by their behaviour (their capabilities), thus creating a series of `-like` objects that behave more or less the same.
 This means that types can make use of the iteration capabilities of the language as long as they implement some basic methods that allow iteration (like `nextElement()` and `length()`).

-This means that we have "file-like" objects, which behave like files, are used like files, but not necessarily have a counterpart in mass storage (they could be in-memory files), or "iterables" (sometimes called "list-like") which behave like lists of items, but may actually be strings (seen as a "list of letters").
+This means that we have "file-like" objects, which behave like files, are used like files, but not necessarily have a counterpart in mass storage (they could be in-memory files), or "iterables" (sometimes called "list-like") which behave like lists of items, but may actually be something else (for instance strings could be seen as a "list of letters").

-In the end, in duck typing, the interfaces are treated as some kind of "informal protocol" that tells the language how to use an object.
-The "protocol" doesn't even need to be implemented fully: if you have a "file-like" object that implements only the reading method, you can still use it as it was a file, as long as you don't try to write to it.
+In the end, in duck typing, interfaces are treated as some kind of "informal protocol" that tells the language how to use an object.
+The "protocol" doesn't even need to be implemented fully: if you have a "file-like" object that implements only the reading method, you can still use it in the same way you'd use a file, as long as you don't try to write to it.

 Duck Typing is used in the Python programming language.